Moscow Higher Combined Arms Command School: Traditions

-The school's cadets are also known as the Kremlin Cadets or the Kremlovtsy.
 In honor of its 1917 establishment and status as the oldest officer cadet school in Russia, since 1967 it has been the final school and military unit to mark the end of military parades in Moscow's Red Square.
 During the Moscow Victory Day Parade, members of the school also take part in the historical part.
 It also maintains privilege, granted in the 1920s, to hold graduation and commissioning parades there.
 From 1924 to 1935, the Corps of Cadets mounted guards of honour (No.1 Sentry) at Lenin's Mausoleum by orders of the All-Russian Central Executive Committee.
 In addition to Lenin, individuals honored as honorary cadets by the school were Mikhail Kalinin, Mikhail Frunze, Kliment Voroshilov, Nikolai Podvoisky, Sergey Kamenev, Avel Yenukidze, Georgy Chicherin, David Petrovsky, and Iona Yakir.

 The MVOKU Military Band is the premier musical unit of the academy.
 It is part of the Military Band Service of the Armed Forces of Russia under the Ministry of Defense.
 It performs at military ceremonies, the unveiling of monuments, and the annual Moscow Victory Day Parade.